At a Glance

 - Tasks: Support students with welfare issues and provide guidance on resources.

-- Company: Join a dynamic educational institution dedicated to student success.
+- Company: Join a dynamic educational institution dedicated to student success and well-being.

-- Benefits: Enjoy a competitive salary, flexible hours, and a supportive work environment.
+- Benefits: Enjoy a competitive salary, flexible working hours, and a supportive work environment.

 - Why this job: Make a real difference in students' lives while working in a vibrant campus culture.

-- Other info: This role offers opportunities for professional development and community engagement.
+- Other info: Full-time role with opportunities for professional development.

 The predicted salary is between 29179 - 32546 £ per year.